dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 - We introduce a sleep allowing you to interrupt the program midway through the workflow.

 When executing a workflow, DBOS persists the output of each step in your database.
-That way, if a workflow is interrupted, DBOS can restart it from where it left off.
+That way, if a workflow is interrupted, DBOS can resume it from where it left off.
-To see this in action, build and start the application by running:
+To see this in action, build and start your application:

 ```
 npm run build